inaimathi/langnostic/drafts/making-llms-do-more-of-what-you-want.md

    in generateChecked transform sysprompt prompt
 ```

 Looking at it from out here, this is almost too trivial to bother writing.
 But in effect, what we've got is a pluggable, fully generalizable toolkit that gives any sufficiently smart model access to tool capabilities. `call` really _is_ too trivial to bother writing in the notional language we've got; if I had to I'd say something like `call = funcall`.
 Which tells you Everything you need to know if you've worked with enough languages, and also, exactly nothing if you didn't.
+The big point of flexibility that I'm insisting on here is that you can swap out different environments in order to keep your models restricted to a (hopefully, if you've done your job) known-safe set of function bindings.

 ### Python